richardschoen/ibmijasper/README.md

-# IBM i JasperReports Report Generation Commands
+i# IBM i JasperReports Report Generation Commands
 Since 2007 I have done a lot of work building reports and forms using the JasperReports library in conjunction with IBM i, so I can attest to Jasper as a stable Java based report and form creation engine.

 This GitHub repository will be used to house a few sample CL commands, Java sample code and Jasper report templates for generating JasperReports from the IBM i command line or as part of an existing application if desired.